v2ray/manual/en/configuration/overview.md

   * Among all of these levels, `"debug"` leaves the most log, `"error"` leaves the least log.
   * `"none"` would discard all error logs.
   * Default value is `"warning"` if you leave it empty.

-## API Configuration

-RPC API to control the V2Ray instance.
-See [API configuration](api.md) for details.

-## DNS Configurations (dns)

-Internal DNS server's configurations, if this section is omitted or empty, V2Ray will use your system-wide DNS configuration.
-For details, see [DNS Configurations](04_dns.md)

-## Local Policy {#policy}

-Configurations for permissions and other security strategies.
-For details, see [Local Policy](policy.md).

 ## Master Inbound Interface Configurations (inbound)